everalert/annodue/README.md

 ### dinput.dll (Windows MSYS2)

-Run code in this section in a MinGW32 shell.
+Run code in this section in a MSYS2 MINGW32 shell (the one with the grey icon).
+These instructions are a work in progress, and may require some experimentation.

 1. Install build dependencies:
 ```
 pacman -S git mingw32/mingw-w64-i686-cmake mingw32/mingw-w64-i686-gcc
 ```
+If the build fails at step 3, you may need to additionally install `mingw32/mingw-w64-i686-make` with this command.

 1. Move the project files to your MinGW32 filesystem, found at `C:/msys64/home/<user>/`.
 To do this in the shell, run:
 ```